 Building student's teaching skill set should be tailored to the individual student.
-Deviation from this trajectory should only occur when it is in the student's best educational interest and after discussion with the student, advisor, and the Ph.D.
-Program Director.
+Deviation from this trajectory should only occur when it is in the student's best educational interest and after discussion with the student, advisor, and the Associate Dean for Doctoral Education.